3 DAYS FROM $1,199

 Discover the best of the Big Apple, New York City

-Enjoy breakfast as we arrive in New York City, then set out to explore.
+Arrive in New York City today, then set out to explore.
 Your tour showcases some of the city’s most famous attractions and landmarks.
 See where world economies rise and fall on Wall Street, including the New York Stock Exchange building in the heart of the financial district.
 Nearby, you’ll pay your respects at the 9/11 Memorial, where the victims of the World Trade Center bombing are honored.
 Also nearby is St. Paul’s Chapel, the oldest surviving church in New York City, built in 1766.
 At Battery Park, you’ll catch glimpses of the Statue of Liberty.

 Explore New York as you like it